Have you ever wondered, "is my hair protein sensitive”?

 The whole protein sensitivity thing can be confusing as ALL OUTDOORS, ya know?

-And in today's post, I'm going to show you exactly how to identify your SPECIFIC protein issue...
+I'm going to show you exactly how to identify your SPECIFIC protein issue whether you're concerned with low porosity protein needs or high porosity...

 ... and how to solve it in a step-by-step, smart way.